TGUMobileVision/MonocularUAV/README.md

 # MonocularUAV
 An extensible framework of monocular SLAM with depth recovery for UAV

-**The complete project will be uploaded after the paper is accepted.**
+**This is the source code webpage of our latest work on MonocularUAV .
+We will release our open-source implementations after our paper is accepted.**